-On October 21, 1864 400 men of the 11th Kansas Cavalry and four pieces of artillery under the command of Colonel Thomas Moonlight fought here from sunrise until late afternoon against General Sterling Price’s Confederate forces.
-Starting at the river crossing the fighting raged across the hills to the ridge one mile to the west.
-This action by the 11th Kansas and other Union forces sent from Independence delayed Price allowing Major General Alfred Pleasonton’s Union forces to close on the Confederate army the next day in Independence.
+On October 21, 1864, 400 men of the 11th Kansas Cavalry and four pieces of artillery under the command of Col. Thomas Moonlight fought here from sunrise until late afternoon against Gen. Sterling Price’s C.S.A. forces.
+Starting at the river crossing, the fighting raged across the hills to the ridge, one mile to the west.
+This action delayed Price, allowing Maj.
+Gen. Alfred Pleasonton’s Union forces to close on the C.S.A. army the next day in Independence.

 INTERIOR DEPT. SUMMARY: Price’s march along the Missouri River was slow, providing the Yankees a chance to concentrate.
 Maj.
 Gen. William S. Rosecrans, commanding the Department of the Missouri, proposed a pincer movement to trap Price and his army, but he was unable to communicate with Maj.
 Gen. Samuel R. Curtis, commander of the Department of Kansas, to formalize the plan.
 Curtis was having problems because many of his troops were Kansas militia and they refused to enter Missouri, but a force of about 2,000 men under the command of Maj.
 Gen. James G. Blunt did set out for Lexington.
 He met the Confederate troops at Lexington on the 19th, slowed their progress, but was defeated and retreated.
 On the 20th, Blunt’s troops arrived on the Little Blue River, eight miles east of Independence.